Intel® Optane™ PMem Solutions

 - Where Intel® Optane™ persistent memory (PMem) differs with DRAM is that it offers many new and exciting features.
 PMem comes in much higher capacities than traditional DRAM.
 PMem modules come in 128GB, 256GB and 512GB capacities, vastly larger than DRAM modules that typically range from 16GB to 64GB, though larger DRAM capacities exist.
 PMem also can operate in a persistent mode storing data even without power applied to the module and comes with built-in hardware encryption to help keep data at rest secure.
 The TCO of PMem is greatly improved compared to DRAM on a cost per GB basis and the ability to increase the capacity to beyond DRAM’s capabilities.

 While both Intel® Optane™ persistent memory (PMem) and Intel® Optane™ SSDs use the same Intel® Optane™ memory media, they are very different products.
-Intel® Optane™ persistent memory is in a DIMM package, operates on the DRAM bus, can be volatile or persistent, and acts as a DRAM replacement.
-Intel® Optane™ SSDs, on the other hand, are strictly used for fast storage residing in standard NAND package models (AIC, M.2, U.2, EDSFF,…), reside on the PCIe bus using the NVMe* protocol, are always persistent for storage reasons, and act as a fast storage replacement.
-Additionally, Intel® Optane™ SSDs differ from standard Intel® 3D NAND SSDs by offering; breakthrough performance at all (and differentiated at low) queue depths (up to 6x faster than NAND), consistently responsive under load (up to 63x faster than NAND under write pressure), high quality of service (up to 60x better than NAND), and very high endurance (up to 20x more total terabytes written than NAND).
+Intel® Optane™ persistent memory is in a DIMM package, operates on the DRAM bus and can be used as volatile or persistent memory.
+Intel® Optane™ SSDs, on the other hand, are strictly used for fast storage residing in standard NAND package models (AIC, M.2, U.2, EDSFF), reside on the PCIe bus using the NVMe* protocol and are always persistent for storage reasons.